Bamboo bat

 Traditionally, the genus was considered to have only two species, T. robustula and T. pachypus.
-A new species, pygmaea, was described in 2008, a 2014 study anaylzed the subspecies T. pachypus fulvida as distinct enough to be a full species, and then T. tonkinensis and T. malayana were split from T. robustula based in a 2017 by Tu et all.
+A new species, pygmaea, was described in 2008, a 2014 study analyzed the subspecies T. pachypus fulvida as distinct enough to be a full species, and then T. tonkinensis and T. malayana were split from T. robustula based in a 2017 by Tu et al.